-The typical asking rate per listing is in the $30's per square foot per year.
-The Lake Union submarket is going through a an increase in rates.
-In the last 3 months, the median rate rose $7 per sqft per year.
-That's a 21% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The Lake Union submarket is going through a decline in rates.
+In the last 3 months, the median rate fell $7 per sqft per year.
+That's a 17% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Lake Union submarket has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Lake Union submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 12 listings have come on the market, which means spaces are probably leasing quickly.
+In the last 90 days, 10 listings have been made available, which means new availabilities might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.